pingcap/talent-plan/rust/README.md

 ## Audience - who is this course for?

+_This book is not for novice programmers, but it is for novice Rust programmers._

-This course is for programmers with basic knowledge of data structures, algorithms and I/O.
+This course is for programmers with some knowledge of data structures, algorithms and I/O.

-This course is for programmers who have begun learning Rust, but still need guidance in real Rust programming and best practices.
+This course is for programmers who have begun learning Rust, but still need guidance in production Rust programming and best practices.

 This is a course for active learners &mdash; it will lead you in the right direction, but the journey is yours.